 Treasury.
-It will be subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act 98-2001 and the applicable regulations.
+It will be subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act 98-2001, as amended and the applicable regulations.
 You must include with the return copy of such determination, along with the information required in the determination letter.

-For additional details, refer to Act 98-2001 and its regulations, Act No. 212-2002, as amended, and the corresponding regulations.
+For additional details, refer to Act 98-2001 and its regulations.